 Yes, these include any drinks from the ‘bar’.
-Optional extra activities such as pony trekking or golf can be arranged with outside providers.
+Optional extra activities such as golf can be arranged with outside providers.
 Transport after the holiday to return you to the cruise start point if required.

 Q: Is it possible to get to you by public transport?

 Yes, there are good connections to Fort William and Inverness by rail and coach from Glasgow.
 There is an overnight sleeper service from London Euston to both Fort William and Inverness.
 The cruise start points of Muirtown (Inverness) or Banavie (Fort William) are a short taxi ride from the town centres.

 Inverness is the closest but the airports at Glasgow and Edinburgh can also be used.

 Yes, at both start points.
 At Muirtown (Inverness) there is a locked compound, at Banavie (Fort William) open car parking is available next to our pontoon.

 Q: How do we get back to where we joined the barge?

 We can arrange a minibus to take guests from where they finish the cruise back to where they joined the barge (where their car may be parked), or to the bus or railway station at the town near to their cruise starting point.
 The cost for this in 2020 is £40 per head.
 This must be booked at least 2 months in advance.

 In the dining and saloon areas there is a large dining table which can seat up to 18 and comfortable seating to relax on.
 The whole area is centrally heated and there are opening windows.
 There is plenty of space on the deck for relaxing and sun bathing.

 Smoking is only permitted on deck.